Closet Organizing for Family & You

 Yesterday I was having a conversation with my client Amanda in Barrie.

-Last Spring we did some work in the home that included working with her daughter on closet organizing for family and setting up systems in her room.
+Last Spring we did some work in the home that included working with her 10 year daughter on closet organizing Barrie and set up systems and solutions in her room.

 Like adults, children struggle with keeping it all in order.
 It’s always easy to take things out, use them and then decide that: